2025 Little League World Series Glance - WTOP News

 UNITED STATES

-GREAT LAKES REGION, Clarendon Hills; METRO REGION, Fairfield, Conn.; MID-ATLANTIC REGION, Upper Uwchlan Township, Pa.; MIDWEST REGION, Sioux Falls, S.D.; MOUNTAIN REGION, Las Vegas, Nev.; NEW ENGLAND REGION, Braintree, Mass.; NORTHWEST REGION, Bonney Lake, Wash.; SOUTHEAST REGION, Irmo, S.C.; SOUTHWEST REGION, Richmond, Texas; WEST REGION, Honolulu, Hawaii
+GREAT LAKES REGION, Clarendon Hills, Ill.; METRO REGION, Fairfield, Conn.; MID-ATLANTIC REGION, Upper Uwchlan Township, Pa.; MIDWEST REGION, Sioux Falls, S.D.; MOUNTAIN REGION, Las Vegas, Nev.; NEW ENGLAND REGION, Braintree, Mass.; NORTHWEST REGION, Bonney Lake, Wash.; SOUTHEAST REGION, Irmo, S.C.; SOUTHWEST REGION, Richmond, Texas; WEST REGION, Honolulu, Hawaii

 INTERNATIONAL